 - If you intend to use Quickly Attendance, set up Attendance on the Attendance Settings page > Setup Instructions.

 - Enroll other Instructors, TA's, Course Builders, Graders and Guests into the course.
-You must enable your course for Guest Access.
+You must change additional settings if using Guest Access.

 - Upload a current syllabus with your contact information, textbook information, etc. Visit the Center for Teaching & Faculty Excellence website > Designing Your Syllabus.

 - Make your course available to students.
 Post a welcome announcement to your course, including contact information, office hours, etc. and then send it to your students by email and let them know your Blackboard course is now available.

 - Create a welcome video describing yourself and the course using Kaltura.
 Kaltura is a video management tool that allows faculty and students to easily create, host, and share video and audio inside the Blackboard course environment.

 - If using additional tools such as Collaborate Ultra or Respondus Monitor, create a practice area where students can test their computer before they need to use the tool in your course.